phillbush/xmenu/README.md

 * Submenus (some menu entries can spawn another menu).
 * Separators (menu entries can be separated by a line).
 * Icons (menu entries can be preceded by an icon image).
+* X resources support (you don't need to recompile xmenu for configuring it).

 ## Files